-Cover Page:
+Cover Sheet:

-- Program Solicitation Number.
-FastLane users: Select the DMREF program solicitation number shown at the beginning of this solicitation from the drop-down menu.
-Grants.gov users: The program solicitation will be pre-populated by Grants.gov on the NSF Grant Application Cover Page. - Unit of Consideration.
+- Unit of Consideration.
 At least one participating NSF Division from the drop-down list in FastLane must be selected as the Unit of Consideration.
 The first Unit of Consideration selected must be the participating NSF Division aligned most closely with the topic of the proposal.
 Additional Units of Consideration aligned with the topic of the proposal may also be selected.
-Grants.gov users should refer to Section VI.1.2. of the NSF Grants.gov Application Guide for specific instructions on how to designate the NSF Unit of Consideration.
-For assistance in determining which Division(s) to choose, refer to the NSF Guide to Programs, which provides descriptions of NSF's research-supporting programs. - Proposal Title.
-The proposal title must begin with "DMREF:" followed by an informative project title.
-Proposals submitted by different institutions as a collaborative group must have the identical title that begins with the designation "DMREF: Collaborative Research:". - Collaborative Proposals.
+Grants.gov users should refer to Section VI.1.2. of the NSF Grants.gov Application Guide for specific instructions on how to designate the NSF Unit of Consideration. - Adherence to these requirements will guide NSF Program Officers in establishing an appropriate review for the proposal.
+This information will be used for guidance in the review process, but will not necessarily reflect the Division that will ultimately process the proposal.
+It is anticipated that proposals on topics situated at the boundaries between two or more Divisions may be co-reviewed by those Divisions. - Proposal Title.
+The title of the proposal must begin with 'DMREF:' followed by the project title.
+Proposals submitted by different institutions as a collaborative group must have the identical title that begins with the designation 'DMREF: Collaborative Research:'.
+Titles of proposals involving GOALI, must begin with 'DMREF: GOALI:', or 'DMREF: Collaborative Research: GOALI:'. - Collaborative Proposals.
 All collaborative proposals submitted as separate submissions from multiple organizations must be submitted via the NSF FastLane system.
 All proposals in a collaborative group must select the same Units of Consideration in the same sequence.
-Chapter II, Section D.4 of the Grant Proposal Guide provides additional information on Collaborative Proposals. - Senior Personnel.
-All DMREF proposals must involve at least two Senior Personnel (PI, Co-PI, Faculty or Other Senior Associate) to ensure that all aspects of the project (synthesis/growth/processing, characterization/testing, theory/data/computation/simulation) are adequately covered by relevant expertise.
-These partnerships may occur either in a proposal from a single institution or in a Collaborative Research proposal involving two or more institutions.
+Chapter II, Section D.3 of the Proposal & Award Policies & Procedures Guide (PAPPG) provides additional information on Collaborative Proposals. - Senior Personnel.
+All DMREF proposals must involve at least two Senior Personnel (PI, Co-PI, Faculty, or Other Senior Personnel) to ensure that all aspects of the project (synthesis / growth / processing, characterization / testing, theory / data / computation / simulation) are adequately covered by relevant expertise.
+These partnerships may occur through either a proposal from a single institution or one involving multiple institutions.

-Compliance with these Cover Page specifications is critical to determining the relevant proposal processing guidelines.
+Compliance with these Cover Sheet specifications is critical to determining the relevant proposal processing guidelines.
 Failure to submit this information may delay processing or result in the proposal being returned without review.